Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs

-\spara{Estimating $g$-neighbours size with the number of removed hyperedges.} Given a node $v$, its supporting table $M[v]$, and the number of removed hyperedges which contain $v$ (denoted as $\text{edgeCnt}$), we propose a method to estimate the size of $g$-neighbours using the supporting table.
-In this approach, we consider the worst-case scenario where all $g$-neighbours of $v$ are contained within all removed hyperedges, leading to a decrease in all support values by $\text{edgeCnt}$.
+\spara{Estimating $g$-neighbours size with the number of removed hyperedges.} Given a node $v$, its supporting table $M[v]$, and the number of removed hyperedges containing $v$ (denoted as $edgeCnt$), we propose a method to estimate the size of $g$-neighbours using the supporting table.
+In this approach, we consider the worst-case scenario where all $g$-neighbours of $v$ are contained within all removed hyperedges, leading to a decrease in all support values by $edgeCnt$.
 Note that obtaining a tight lower-bound on the size of $g$-neighbours is inherently challenging due to the complexity of hypergraph structures.
 Therefore, rather than attempting to derive a tight lower-bound, our method provides an estimate under extreme conditions to offer a conservative assessment of the $g$-neighbours size.
 This approach provides a practical estimation even in the worst-case scenario.
 However, more precise and refined techniques for estimating $g$-neighbours sizes merit deeper investigation in future work.
-The update process for this lower-bound is illustrated in Figure~\ref{fig:edgeUB}.
+The details are in Algorithm~\ref{alg:lb_edgeCnt} and Figure~\ref{fig:edgeUB}.

-\spara{Algorithmic procedure.} The {\ASAP} shares a similar methodology to the {\NPA}, but enhances efficiency by incorporating a lazy update strategy to reduce the number of $g$-neighbours computations.
+\spara{Algorithmic procedure.} The {\ASAP} shares a similar methodology with the {\NPA}, but improves efficiency by incorporating a lazy update strategy to reduce the number of $g$-neighbours computations.
 Algorithm~\ref{alg:asap_alg} provides a pseudo-description of the {\ASAP}.
-During the hyperedge peeling step, the edgeCnt for nodes belonging to the removed hyperedges is incremented (Line 13).
-In the node peeling step, if \textsc{getEdgeLB} with edgeCnt returns a value of at least $k$, the computation of $g$-neighbours is not required, since the possible minimum $g$-neighbours size is larger than or equal to $k$ (Line 18).
-Additionally, the nodeCnt for $g$-neighbours of removed nodes is increased (Line 27).
-If \textsc{getNodeLB} with nodeCnt returns a value of at least $k$, the computation of $g$-neighbours is skipped again (Line 36).
+During the hyperedge peeling step, the $edgeCnt$ for nodes belonging to the removed hyperedges is incremented (Line 13).
+In the node peeling step, if \getEdgeLB{} with $edgeCnt$ returns a value of at least $k$, the computation of $g$-neighbours is not required, since the possible minimum $g$-neighbours size is larger than or equal to $k$ (Line 18).
+Additionally, the $nodeCnt$ for $g$-neighbours of removed nodes is increased (Line 27).
+If \getNodeLB{} with $nodeCnt$ returns a value of at least $k$, the computation of $g$-neighbours is skipped again (Line 36).
 This process is repeated until no more hyperedges or nodes remain to be removed.